Big-Bee-Network/discoverlife-bee-archive/README.md

 Biodiversity datasets are available online as html pages, or structured in other digital formats.
 In this publication, one such resource [@Ascher_2022] was tracked and packaged into a citable biodiversity dataset containing over 20k HTML resources.
 The data tracking method may be applied to other currently available network-accessible biodiversity datasets in an effort to turn webpages into versioned digital research objects.

 In the results, the `None` is explicit, meaning that there is no subgenus for the species. `Uncertain` indicates the species' uncertain subgeneric placement.
 The other most common subgeneric names reflect the number of species within each subgenus, indicating Perdita is the most speciose subgenus.

+The floral hosts listed in the Discover Life Bee Checklist are sourced from digitized museum specimen records and digitization projects.
+The host records also indicate the source (institution or project) that shared the data.
+Commonly, these come from BBSL - Bee Biology & Systematics Laboratory (USDA) and AMNH_BEE (John Ascher, Digital Bee Collections Network data archive from the Collaborative databasing of North American bee collections within a global informatics network project.
+Version: 08 Mar 2016.
+National Science Foundation grants DBI 0956388 and DBI 0956340)